 The Temple of Dawn, Wat Arun, is one of the most iconic sights in Bangkok, situated along the river.
 Unfortunately the main part of the temple was covered in scaffolding when we were there, but it still looks amazing.
 The park next the temple by the riverside is also very nice to visit.

 Taling Chang floating market

-Lumphini park is an incredible park in the centre of Bangkok, easy to reach with the skytrain.
+Lumphini park is an incredible park in the centre of Bangkok, and its easy to reach with the skytrain.
 We spent a whole afternoon here, first relaxing by the lake, watching the turtles and spotting lots of 2 meter long giant lizards called water monitors.
 A lady shared her bread with us, and we fed the turtles and a massive school of catfish from the bridge, a proper feeding frenzy!